trust-mfn-berlin/animals-as-objects/vault/story.classifying-cycladophora.md

 ---
-id: aIG4TDxqQbsrl43uiSyGE
+license: CC BY-SA
 title: Classifying Cycladophora
-desc: |-
-  The classification of this radiolarian species in the 19th century inscribed it in a forming taxonomic order of nature.
-This story uses the contrasting approaches of two renowned German naturalists – and their respective interpretations of radiolaria – to show the early fate of Cycladophora davisiana and of our understanding of microorganisms.
+title_de: Klassifizierung von Cycladophora
+created: 1624875357621
 updated: 1644698923969
-created: 1624875357621
-license: CC BY-SA
-title_de: Klassifizierung von Cycladophora
+id: aIG4TDxqQbsrl43uiSyGE
 author: Filippo Bertoni
-short_desc_de: Taxonomie jenseits der Tierwelt
-date_end: 1887-12-31T11:06:32.000Z
-published: false
 doi: 10.7479/64y2-m311/1
 translators:
-  translator_en_de: ''
+  translator_en_de: ""
 copy_editors:
-  copy_editor_en: ''
+  copy_editor_en: ""
   copy_editor_de: Jan-Peter Herrmann
+desc: |-
+  The classification of this radiolarian species in the 19th century inscribed it in a forming taxonomic order of nature.
+This story uses the contrasting approaches of two renowned German naturalists – and their respective interpretations of radiolaria – to show the early fate of Cycladophora davisiana and of our understanding of microorganisms.
 desc_de: |-
   Die Klassifizierung dieser Radiolarienart im 19.
 Jahrhundert wies ihr einen Platz in der entstehenden taxonomischen Ordnung der Natur zu.
 Die